SAP-samples/cap-service-integration-codejam/exercises/09-set-up-remote-system-configuration/README.md

 cds.requires.API_BUSINESS_PARTNER.[sandbox].credentials.headers.APIKey=<YOUR-API-KEY>
 ```

-> Adding `DEBUG=remote` here is a way of more permanently setting that value, compared to what we did in the previous exercise [after installing the @sap-cloud-sdk/http-client package](../08-introduce-sap-cloud-sdk#install-the-sap-cloud-sdkhttp-client-package).
+> Adding `DEBUG=remote` here is a way of more permanently setting that value, compared to what we did in the previous exercise [after analyzing and fixing the 'http-client' error](../08-introduce-sap-cloud-sdk#analyze-and-fix-the-http-client-error).

 This uses the same properties format as above.
 Can you see how the dotted notation follows the structure of the JSON hierarchy?